Jonny2424/JTV-Backend/README.md

 	3. As a user I want to view the previous work completed by the detailer, so I can see the quality of their work.
 	4. As a user I want to be able to upload my car information, so the detailer will know what they have to work with.
 	5. As a user I want to be able to contact the deatiler, so I can share any important information before dropping my car off.
   	6. As an admin I want to be able to log in, view, and alter requested services.

-#### MVP for Gear Head Garage
+#### MVP
 - Each page can render properly.
 - User can request services.
 - User can submit their car.